000Daniel/Shape-Cast/index.md

     }
 }
 ```
-*Note:* To get more information change the string “collider” in result[“collider”].
+*Note:* To get different information change the “collider” string in result[“collider”].

 <br>